loydle/cylander/README.md

 ## Scene Generator (Under Progress)

 The scene generator is a script that automatically generates scene classes for the game based on scene templates defined in JSON format.
-It uses the Phaser game framework and allows for easy creation of scenes with interactive elements, background images, and InstructorNPC dialogues.
+It uses the Phaser game framework and allows for easy creation of scenes with interactive elements, background images, and MainNPC dialogues.

 ### Usage